bsc-pm/ompss-ee/source/ompss-ee/README.rst

   ./trace.sh ./cholesky-i 4096 512 1

-Finally the make utility will generate (if not already present in the directory) other configuration files as it is the case of ''extrae.xml'' file (used to configure extrae plugin in order to get a Paraver trace, see ''trace.sh'' file).
+Finally, the make utility will generate (if not already present in the directory) other configuration files as it is the case of ''extrae.xml'' file (used to configure extrae plugin in order to get a Paraver trace, see ''trace.sh'' file).

 Job Scheduler: Minotauro
 ------------------------

-The current section have a short explanation on how to use the job scheduler systems installed at Minotauro BSC's machine.
+The current section has a short explanation on how to use the job scheduler systems installed in BSC's Minotauro machine.
 Slurm is the utility used in this machine for batch processing support, so all jobs must be run through it.
 These are the basic directives to submit jobs:

   * mnsubmit job_script submits a ''job script'' to the queue system (see below for job script directives).
   * mnq: shows all the submitted jobs.
-  * mncancel <job_id> remove the job from the queue system, canceling the execution of the processes, if they were still running.
+  * mncancel <job_id> remove the job from the queue system, cancelling the execution of the processes, if they were still running.

 A job must contain a series of directives to inform the batch system about the characteristics of